Understanding the Differences Between Oracle and Tarot Cards

 What is an oracle card deck?

 Oracle decks first appeared in France in the 19th century, just about the same time that Tarot cards began to take on a newly spiritual meaning.
-The history of these types of cards are much more understood than with Tarot, as the first oracle deck was designed and developed by a French fortune teller, Madame Lenormand, specifically for divination purposes.
+The history of these types of cards is much more understood than with Tarot, as the first oracle deck was designed and developed by a French fortune teller, Madame Lenormand, specifically for divination purposes.
 Because of their accessibility, for much of the 20th century, oracle decks were actually much more popular than Tarot, although the name may not be as familiar today.

 When it comes to their design, structure, and uses, oracle decks are a lot looser in the ways they can be used than Tarot.
 Because there are few rules—you’re not required to learn how different spreads work and don’t even need to understand how the cards talk to each other!— they’re often better for beginners.
 Many practitioners will pull one card a day to give themselves guidance and understanding, asking simple but specific questions to set their intentions.